Symbiotic Relationships. Explore examples of symbiosis including herbivores with bacteria and humans with farm animals.

 Is there then anything immoral or cruel with using animals and animal products?

-No. To the contrary, animals and animal products are essential for human survival.
+No, and to the contrary, animals and animal products are essential for human survival.

 Anthropologists reveal that ALL human people groups have included meat as a major component of their diet.